pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

   # Delete a deployment
   kubectl delete deploy mlflow-deployment

+  # How to scale a deployment to 4 pods
+  kubectl scale deployment mlflow-deployment --replicas 4

+  # How to scale a statefulset (or other controller) to 4 pods
+  kubectl scale statefulset mlflow-postgres --replicas 4

 Seems that *apply* is more declarative, while *create* is imperative (see https://stackoverflow.com/questions/47241626/what-is-the-difference-between-kubectl-apply-and-kubectl-replace), and so *apply* will figure out by itself the best way to deploy (kubectl patch, replace, delete, create, even edit are all imperative)